 God's timing is perfect, and I don't think those two years were wasted.

-I’m not the same person I was two years ago.
-My faith is not the same as it was in 2017.
+I'm not the same person I was two years ago.
+My faith is different from what it was in 2017.
 A lot has happened in those two years.
-Which isn’t to say that I wouldn’t have been able to start over had I shown up in 2017.
-I think it would have been fine.
+This isn't to say that I wouldn't have been able to start over had I shown up in 2017.
+It would have been fine.
 But I might not have been ready, and I might not have kept going.
-Who’s to know?
+Who's to know?

 Starting over at a new church is hard.
-There are new people and new prayers and new routines to learn.
-I still don’t know where the bathrooms are.
-It was only last week that I learned where they all go to congregate after church is over, should I ever care to join them.
-Every week I show up, and I’m still the new person.
-Someone will say to me, “I haven’t seen you here before, I’m so, and so” and I smile and introduce myself, even though I’ve been attending for seven weeks now.
-It’s fine; I sit in the back.
+There are new people and new prayers, and new routines to learn.
+I still need to find out where the bathrooms are.
+Only last week did I learn where they all congregate after church is over, should I ever care to join them.
+Every week I show up, and I'm still the new person.
+Someone will say to me, "I haven't seen you here before, I'm so, and so" and I smile and introduce myself, even though I've been attending for seven weeks.
+It's fine; I sit in the back.
 I want to be known and part of a community but on my time and my terms.